Lenddo/android-lenddo-onboarding/README.md

 If you would like more information on how this works you can view The file **SampleActivity.java** in the simple_loan/src/main/java/lenddo.com.lenddoconnect folder

-## Adding the Lenddo library to your project
+## Adding the Lenddo library to your existing project

 Inside the extracted directory, copy the **LenddoSDK** subfolder and place it inside the root of your Application’s Android Studio project folder.
 If you encounter an error copy the **LenddoSDK** subfolder in the Folder with the name of your Application in your computer.